 Are there any current major tenants’ debts involved?

 Would a landlord rent out the property to these tenants again?

 What is more, you can also contact the tenants’ employer to make sure that your prospects are capable of paying rent.
 Not all people are ready to share their salary history details with potential landlords.
 In such a case you can find out that the applicant is currently employed by receiving proof from the company.

 Interview the Tenants

-Feel free to ask the questions about their lifestyle and preferences, but avoid any kind of discrimination based upon the color of their skin or national origin, their race, religion, sex, family status or a possible disability.
+Feel free to ask them questions about their lifestyle and preferences, but avoid any kind of discrimination based upon the color of their skin or national origin, their race, religion, sex, family status, or possible disability.
 Please refer to the Fair Housing Act for more details.
 You can also visit the tenants’ social media profiles to get to know your future residents better.
 For more information on this topic, read our post on What Questions to Ask Your Potential Tenants.

 There are various tenant screening services on the market.
 Most of them share common features, such as a review of payment history, credit score, and background check.
 However, certain platforms offer some unique features and practical solutions.

 Rentberry is my personal favorite.
 It is a transparent home rental platform that automatically screens all of the applicants.
 The landlord receives a comprehensive report on the person’s background and credit history absolutely free of charge.
 Learn how to screen your tenants on Rentberry.

 SmartMove is a service that offers several packages specifically tailored to the needs of landlords.
 You can pick an option that better feeds your needs: a casual review or a more thorough analysis.
 This a chargeable service for property managers landlords.